SidJain1412/SidJain1412.github.io/content/posts/hnsw-vector-databases.md

 Find a more detailed explanation [**here**](https://cloud.google.com/blog/topics/developers-practitioners/meet-ais-multitool-vector-embeddings)

 ### What is a vector DB?
 A database with special handling for vector storage, indexing, and retrieval.
+In other words, it’s a database built to store these long number lists (embeddings) and quickly find “similar” ones.

 ### Why index a vector DB?
 And why not index it similar to how we index a normal DB?
 Vector searches work on similarity, not exact matches.
-Indexing makes nearest-neighbor search faster, instead of comparing to each vector in the entire DB (O(n)).
+Indexing is just building a side data structure (like the index of a book) that makes nearest-neighbor search faster, instead of comparing to each vector in the entire DB (O(n)).

 Vector DBs index relationships, not actual values.
 Making this indexing efficient is important for quick queries.